 - Car-seat Strolling from birth to 6 months — for the first six months, your baby can't sit up and lacks sufficient neck strength to be seated upright.
 In this period, you'll use either a bassinet, a fully reclined seat (if less than 10 degrees) or a car seat adapter.
 Of the three, we believe the car seat is the safest and easiest option.

 - Full-size Strolling from 6 months to 3+ yrs — starting at about six months, once your baby gains sufficient neck muscle strength to hold their head up comfortably, they will increasingly enjoy (demand) sitting up and watching what is going on while strolling.
 At this stage, a baby is bigger and requires more stuff (bottles, food, snacks, toys, clothes, diapers, wipes) than needed in the first six months.
 At this time, a full-size product's advantages (more storage / increased maneuverability) kick in, especially for extended walks around town and in your neighborhood.

 Start Strolling in the Car Seat

 We encourage new parents to consider starting off with either a car seat adapter for your stroller, or a car seat frame (and delay buying a full-size product until you have a better sense of what your long-term strolling needs will be).
 While most full-size products offer car seat adapters, a full-size product with a car seat adapter is more cumbersome and more laborious to use than a car seat frame product.
-Notable exceptions might be the Britax B-Lively or the Baby Jogger City Mini that weigh around 17-18 lbs and offer car seat adapters for many of the top infant car seats including the award-winning Chicco Keyfit 30.
+A notable exception might be the Baby Jogger City Mini that weighs 17.5 lbs and offers car seat adapters for many of the top infant car seats including the award-winning Chicco Keyfit 30.

 In any event, make sure you get a car seat adapter or frame stroller that provides a click-in method of securing your specific model of car seat rather than a strap-in.
 The click-in way is much faster and easier than using the two-step strap process.

 Why start with using a car seat for strolling?Here are a few reasons to consider: